hauntedbyxre/rush-tag-Discord-Web/README.txt

-Project Cheetah Discord Widget Website
+RUSH TAG Discord Widget Website
 ======================================

 Overview
 --------
-This repository contains a custom HTML website that embeds the Project Cheetah Discord server widget and adds extra features for announcements, events, rules, and roles.
+This repository contains a custom HTML website that embeds the RUSH TAG Discord server widget and adds extra features for announcements, events, rules, and roles.
 The website is designed to provide members and visitors with a clean and interactive view of the server.